rnakato/ShortCake/README.md

           seacells                     /opt/micromamba/envs/seacells
           shortcake_default            /opt/micromamba/envs/shortcake_default

-Note that the `base' environment does not include any tools other than Jupyter notebook and EEISP.
+Note that the `base` environment does not include any tools other than Jupyter notebook and EEISP.
 `shortcake_default` is the default environment with Python3.9 and contains vairous tools as below:

 - scanpy